ulflulfl/hints/ptouch/P-Touch-Tape-Cassettes.md

 It seems Brother uses the cassette sense holes (described below) to block the specialized "PRO" tapes on many(?) printers.
 While these tape cassettes physically fit into all P-Touch printers, the printer just refuses to print.
 For example, something like the "Brother Label Tape Hack" seems to be needed to print HSe-xxx heat shrink tubes with an otherwise "unwilling" PT-P300BT: https://hackaday.io/project/190126-brother-label-tape-hack

 Even worse, there seems to be no clear rule for this.
-I was expecting that the TZe tapes can print on any P-Touch machines while the other "PRO" series (HSe, HGe, FLe, STe) only prints on a limited set of printers.
+I was expecting that the TZe tapes can print on any P-Touch machines while the "PRO" series tapes (HSe, HGe, FLe, STe) only prints on a limited set of printers.
 As an example in contrast to that, the german "Brother P-touch Pro Tapes" pdf lists the seal/tamper evident TZe-SEx tapes to be incompatible with my PT-E110 printer.

 The "Tape Material" table further below lists the available tapes and wether it's considered as "PRO" or not.